AB-FUBINACA: Mass overdoses due to adulterated K2

-On August 15, 2018, 70 people within the city of New Haven, Connecticut, started overdosing near Yale University campus.
 By the end of the week, the total number of overdosed had risen to over 100 people needing transport to local emergency rooms.
-Three men were arrested, charged as drug dealers selling synthetic cannabis which contained AB-FUBINACA.
+Three men were arrested, charged as drug dealers selling synthetic cannabis according to news reports.
 First responders concluded that the overdoses were caused by opiate adulterants, as victims responded to Narcan.
+However, later news reports only said that the material had tested positive for the generic "K2" and did not mention charges for distributing or possessing fentanyl in the arrests.

-Almost all of the overdoses occurred on the New Haven Green, a large downtown park that is heavily traveled and very popular with the homeless population.
-There have been no deaths associated with these overdoses; however, several victims were in critical or life-threatening condition for a period of time.
+Almost all of the overdoses occurred on the New Haven Green, a large downtown park that is heavily travelled and very popular with the homeless population.
+There were no deaths reported as a result of the incident after 2 days.